-I have had the opportunity to teach a wide variety of courses, and so I have experience teaching different areas of philosophy, including logic, metaphysics, epistemology, philosophy of science, philosophy of happiness, history of philosophy, moral philosophy, and medical ethics.
+I have had the opportunity to teach a wide variety of courses including logic and critical thinking, academic writing, introduction to philosophy, metaphysics and epistemology, philosophy of science, social and political philosophy, philosophy of happiness, history of philosophy, moral philosophy, and applied ethics (especially biomedical ethics).

 Philosophy and Person (Introduction to Philosophy)

 Empathy and Justice (Academic Writing)

 My approach to teaching biomedical ethics has led me to develop a textbook anthology aimed at non-philosophers working (or interested in working in) the fields of healthcare and medicine.
 Titled Centering the Margins in Bioethics: A Social Justice Approach to the Ethics of Healthcare and Medicine, this textbook takes a social justice approach that centers the perspectives and experiences of persons marginalized because of their race, disability, and/or sex, gender, or sexuality.
 Its approach puts philosophical concepts and theories in thoroughgoing conversation with tools and insights from the natural and social sciences, anti-racist scholarship, feminist and queer scholarship, and disability studies.
 It thereby improves upon other textbooks that merely include marginalized voices as one chapter among many.
 This textbook is under contract with Cognella Publishing.
 The preliminary edition is currently being tested and the first edition has an expected publication date of Fall 2023.